-Phi Finney McDonald acts for Raffaele Webb, the Representative Applicant, on behalf of Group Members in the class action commenced in the Federal Court of Australia against ASX-listed GetSwift Limited (ASX:GSW) (GetSwift) and its managing director Joel Macdonald.
-The claim is on behalf of investors who acquired GetSwift securities between 24 February 2017 to 19 January 2018 (inclusive) (claim period) including via the company’s capital raisings in June and December 2017 or by acquiring shares on the ASX during the claim period (Group Members).
+Phi Finney McDonald acted for Raffaele Webb, the Representative Applicant, on behalf of Group Members in the class action commenced in the Federal Court of Australia against ASX-listed GetSwift Limited (ASX:GSW) (GetSwift) and its managing director Joel Macdonald.
+The claim was on behalf of investors who acquired GetSwift securities between 24 February 2017 to 19 January 2018 (inclusive) (claim period) including via the company’s capital raisings in June and December 2017 or by acquiring shares on the ASX during the claim period (Group Members).

 - On 23 May 2018, the Court gave Phi Finney McDonald sole carriage of the class action, and permanently stayed two competing proceedings that had also been issued against GetSwift.